anas-2627-15/m.anas.github.io/_posts/2026-04-05-my_uni_journey.md

 Working with peers and mentors taught me problem-solving, communication, and project management skills.
 Collaboration on group projects helped me understand real-world software development workflows.

 I continue to grow as a learner and aspiring engineer.
 My portfolio reflects not just the knowledge I have gained but also my passion for technology, problem-solving, and continuous improvement.

+## Overcoming Challenges

+Balancing theory, practical labs, and projects was tough at times.
+Learning to plan, prioritize, and stay consistent helped me turn challenges into learning experiences.

+solving, and continuous improvement.